juxor/afaq/markdown/secH3.md

-The resolution stresses that before the revolution, the party _"will encompass . . . only a minority of the workers."_ Even after the _"seizure of power,"_ it will still _"not be able to unite them all into its ranks organisationally."_ It is only after the _"final defeat of the bourgeois order"_ will _"all or almost all workers begin to join"_ it.
+The resolution stresses that before the revolution, the party _"will encompass . . . only a minority of the workers."_ Even after the _"seizure of power,"_ it will still _"not be able to unite them all into its ranks organisationally."_ Only after the _"final defeat of the bourgeois order"_ will _"all or almost all workers begin to join"_ it.
 Thus the party is a **minority** of the working class.
-The resolution then goes on to state that _"[e]very class struggle is a political struggle.
+It then goes on to state that _"[e]very class struggle is a political struggle.
 This struggle, which inevitably becomes transformed into civil war, has as its goal the conquest of political power.
 Political power cannot be seized, organised, and directed other than by some kind of political party."_ [**Op.
 Cit.**, p.
 192, p.
 193] And as the party is a _"part"_ of the working class which cannot _"unite"_ all workers _"into its ranks,"_ this means that political power can only be _"seized, organised, and directed"_ by a **minority.**

 Thus we have minority rule, with the party (or more correctly its leaders) exercising political power.
 The idea that the party _"must **dissolve** into